 THE TENNESSEAN is Knoxville’s luxury hotel.
 It features 82 incredible guest rooms and an around-the-clock staff to cater to your every need.
 The Tennessean is right in the center of downtown, making it a breeze to get wherever you need to be.
 We could walk to Market Square right from the hotel.

 The hotel is great for families as they have some perfect rooms with two showers so that a large family like ours can get ready in a reasonable amount of time.
 We absolutely loved our stay here and would definitely book again!
 Check it out here.
+If you are looking to not stay in a hotel and need a little more space check out some of Knoxville’s best Airbnb’s

 Map of Things to Do in Knoxville